 If you believe you are susceptible to any of the aforementioned facet disease causes and you are experiencing facet disease symptoms, contact your physician or other health care provider.
 Through diagnosis, X-rays or an MRI, he or she can determine whether your pain is related to facet disease and prescribe a treatment plan.
 To learn more about treatment options, visit our facet disease treatments page.

 Beyond standard treatment, there is another option available for pain relief — the minimally invasive procedures performed on an outpatient basis at Laser Spine Institute.
 With a shorter recuperation time and higher recovery rate than traditional open back surgery, Laser Spine Institute’s treatments can help you find relief from your chronic discomfort.
-Contact us today for a free review of your MRI or CT scan, and to learn more about our state-of-the-art facilities.
+Contact us today for your MRI or CT scan review, and to learn more about our state-of-the-art facilities.